 Circumstance Corrective Procedures Scanning center scans an answer sheet containing inaccurate or incorrect demographic data Communicate the problem to the scanning center.
 Correct the demographic data in the local Student Management System (SMS).
-3. The scanning center will reload the data into SIRS.
+The scanning center will reload the data into SIRS.
 Once loaded, check data to make sure that the correction has been made.
-Student uses blank/extra answer sheet in place of the preprinted Do not code the original answer sheet as an administrative error.
-Communicate the problem to the scanning center. answer sheet with incorrect demographic data 3.
+Student uses blank/extra answer sheet in place of the pre-printed answer sheet with incorrect demographic data Do not code the original answer sheet as an administrative error.
+Communicate the problem to the scanning center.
 Do not submit the incorrect answer sheet to the scanning center for processing.

-Circumstance Corrective Procedures Scanning center sends an answer sheet for a student who is no longer enrolled 1.
-Communicate the problem to the scanning center.
+Scanning center sends an answer sheet for a student who is no longer enrolled Communicate the problem to the scanning center.
 Correct the enrollment record in the local SMS to reflect the ending enrollment date.
-3. The scanning center will reload the data into SIRS.
+The scanning center will reload the data into SIRS.
 Once loaded, check data to make sure that the correction has been made.
-Student is originally reported with an incorrect grade level 1.
-Do not submit the incorrect answer sheet to the scanning center for processing.
-2. Communicate the problem to the scanning center.
-3. Correct the student information in the local SMS.
-4. The scanning center will reload the data into SIRS.
+Student is originally reported with an incorrect grade level Do not submit the incorrect answer sheet to the scanning center for processing.
+Communicate the problem to the scanning center.
+Correct the student information in the local SMS.
+The scanning center will reload the data into SIRS.
 Once loaded, check data to make sure that the correction has been made.